bolsen/pickcheck/README.md

 end;
 ```

-The `Check` function returns a `TCheckPropertyBuilderSuite` object, which you can then use to inspect the output.
+The `Check` function returns a `TCheckPropertySuite` object, which you can then use to inspect the output.

 In the example, we want to check two numbers and find any case where the first value is not the same as the second value.
 It will be quick to see that with random data, it will falsify the statement.
 This is an output of the run: